datenstrom/yellow/readme.md

 ## How to get help

 The help shows you how to make small websites, wikis and blogs.
-Here you will find instructions on how to customise your website.
+Here you will find instructions on how to customise your website in English, German and Swedish.
 For developers there are descriptions of files, folders and what can be done with the API.
 [Get help for your website](https://datenstrom.se/yellow/help/).

 ## Acknowledgements